-Scandinavian retail chain Coop Sweden has announced the launch of the first unmanned store located at Satrahojden in Gavle.
+Scandinavian retail chain Coop has announced the launch of its first unmanned store located at Satrahojden in Gavle, Sweden

-The store, which is an initiative to have more innovative retail solutions, was tested last summer and it will be operated by Coop Mitt, a co-operative running more than 60 stores in Gastrikland, Halsingland, Dalarna, Uppland and Vastmanland.
+The store, part of a move by Coop to explore innovative retail solutions, was tested last summer and will be operated by Coop Mitt, a co-operative running more than 60 stores in Gastrikland, Halsingland, Dalarna, Uppland and Vastmanland.

-According to sources, the store is equipped with cameras and automatic doors, and customers needing to scan a QR code to be allowed in.
-Customers can shop using the self-checkout machines but pay via an app instead.
-The store offers about 400 items to choose from, where the Click & Collect service is also available.
+According to sources, the store is equipped with cameras and automatic doors, and customers need to scan a QR code to be allowed in.
+Customers log the products they have bought using a self-checkout machine and then pay via an app.
+The store offers about 400 lines and also has a Click & Collect service also available.

-The unmanned store will allow customers to buy groceries regardless of the time of day.
+The unmanned store will reportedly allow customers to buy groceries at any time of day.